rvanlaar/djangorecipe/README.rst

   The name of the wsgi-script that is generated.
 This can be useful for gunicorn.

-wsgilog
-  In case the WSGI server you're using does not allow printing to stdout, you can set this variable to a filesystem path - all stdout/stderr data is redirected to the log instead of printed

 test
   If you want a script in the bin folder to run all the tests for a specific set of apps this is the option you would use.
 Set this to